 - 1. Names are recorded on the board (3x = further sanction) - 2.
 Removal from the group (eg to sit on their own but still within the classroom)) - 3.
 Withdrawal of break privileges - 4.
-Note in planner to inform parents of the poor behaviour - 5.
+Communication with parents to inform them of poor behaviour - 5.
 Carrying out a useful task in the school (eg picking up litter) - 6.
 Remaining close to the teacher on duty at break times

 Please note Sanctions 3 - 6 are recorded in the Behaviour Register, found in the Staff Room.
 This is then transferred to individual pupil files and trends are monitored.
+The Behaviour